-Design principles are general design rules that can be applied to inform the design of any kind of interactive system [61].
+Design principles as most general design rules.
+Design principles are general design rules that can be applied to inform the design of any kind of interactive system [81].
 According to Dix et al. such principles can be classified into three main categories: learnability, flexibility, and robustness.
 Each of these categories is subdivided into even finer grained principles.
-For instance, the category learnability, which refers to the "ease with which new users can begin effective interaction and achieve maximal performance" [61, p.
+For instance, the category learnability, which refers to the "ease with which new users can begin effective interaction and achieve maximal performance" [81, p.
 260], comprises the subcategories predictability, familiarity, consistency, amongst others.